Nebo15/sage/README.md

 # Sage

+All guarantees that transaction steps (independent atomic actions) are completed or all failed steps are compensated.

 This is a library for Elixir that implements the [Saga][saga-paper] pattern for error recovery/cleanup in distributed transactions.
 The saga pattern describes two call flows, a forward flow that represents progress, and an opposite